-It’s 2019 and Google still doesn’t offer an official Linux client for Drive.
+It’s 2021 and Google still doesn’t offer an official Linux client for Drive, and at this rate they might never.
 Thankfully there are many great options out there.
 We’re going to take a look at what is available.

 There are three main types of clients:

 - Mount Google Drive as a network drive

 - Sync your Google Drive to a local folder

 - Access Google Drive in an FTP-like interface for graphical transfer.

 Mounting your GSuite account as a network filesystem is one of the best ways to access your files in the cloud.
 A network filesystem accesses your files on-demand, when you use them.
 This differs from a traditional sync-style client which mirrors remote content in a local folder.

 On-demand access has huge benefits over a traditional sync-style client.
 First and foremost, it doesn’t pre-download any of your data, and files you aren’t using don’t take up valuable hard drive space.
 You access just what you need, when you need it.
 Google’s own Drive File Stream product replaced their sync client for business users for these very reasons.

 These projects don’t come with some of the features you might expect if you’re used to operating on Mac or Windows and are generally not for the faint of heart.
 But they do work, and they are free.